Succession season 3, episode 3 recap: Salty moves and happy headspaces

 Going back to the office has been a touchy subject this year.
-And it's extra touchy in the world of Succession when Kendall turns up to work in season 3, episode 3.
-His return marks a powder-keg moment for HBO's poison-tongued drama.
+And it's extra touchy in the world of Succession when Kendall turns up to work in episode 3 of the third season.
+His return marks a powder-keg moment for HBO's poison-tongued family drama.

 Helmed by Birds of Prey Director Cathy Yan, the episode, titled The Disruption, is on HBO Max now.
 Let's see if Kendall plants a flag.
 Spoilers ahead.